criticalmanufacturing/install-scripts/README.md

 HTTPS_PROXY=http://<<proxyuser:proxypassword>@><proxy.example.com>:<proxyport>
 ```

-Depending on the software or system, can be necessary you add the same environment variables in lower case to, this is 'http_proxy' and 'https_proxy'.
+Depending on the software or system, it can be necessary you add the same environment variables in lower case to, this is 'http_proxy' and 'https_proxy'.

-To define this variables to all your system, you can define on the file */etc/apt/apt.conf* (in some system on another place like */etc/apt/apt.conf.d/{something-proxy}*) the following code:
+To define this variables to all your system, you can define on the file */etc/apt/apt.conf* (in some system on location such as */etc/apt/apt.conf.d/{something-proxy}*) the following code:

 ```bash
 Acquire::http:proxy "http://<<proxyuser:proxypassword>@><proxy.example.com>:<proxyport>/";